Scientists in Israel have developed a breath test that can detect people with early-stage Parkinson’s disease.

 While the results now need to be confirmed by studies with larger groups, the researchers believe that the device could one day be used as a portable screening tool without the need for expert assistance.

 Parkinson’s is a degenerative disease that destroys brain tissue and affects movement.
-It has four main symptoms: stiffness, shaking, slowness, and problems with coordination and balance.
+It has

 The disease is complex and diverse and arises differently in different people.
 However, there are some common features, the main one being the dead dopamine-producing cells in a brain area called the substantia nigra.
 Dopamine is a brain chemical that carries messages that control movement and other functions.